 When unforeseeable significant changes occur after a divorce, separation or order of a court, it is possible to apply to seek changes to a previously entered into agreement, judgment or order.
-At Berger, Fischoff & Shumer, LLP, our attorneys have years of experience handling modification proceedings in Nassau County, Suffolk County, Queens County and the surrounding areas.
+At Berger, Fischoff, Shumer, Wexler & Goodman, LLP, our attorneys have years of experience handling modification proceedings in Nassau County, Suffolk County, Queens County and the surrounding areas.
 We have similar experience in opposing modification applications and seeking the specific enforcement of the terms agreed to between the parties or previously ordered by the court.
-Whether you are seeking to modify an agreement or court order or seeking to enforce one, our attorneys will be more than willing to share their expertise with you in a free consultation.
+Whether you are seeking to modify an agreement or court order or seeking to enforce one, our attorneys will be more than willing to share their expertise with you in a Free Consultation.

 CUSTODY AND/OR VISITATION MODIFICATIONS